greydongilmore/trajectoryGuide-site/docs/installation.md

 2. In the settings dialog window select `Modules`, click the right-facing arrows next to the box with the text `Additional module paths` and click `Add`

-3. Navigate to where you stored the source code for trajectoryGuide, select the top (root) trajectoryGuide folder and click `Choose`
+3. Navigate to where you stored the source code for trajectoryGuide, select each of the sub-folders within the trajectoryGuideModules folder and click `Choose`

     <center>
         <figure>